 The Sculptures of Sangili Mandapam

 In the preceding sections of this series, I have presented an overview of different aspects of the Kantimati temple in Tirunelveli.
-Now, in this tenth installment, I will provide a comprehensive account of the Sangili Mandapam.
+Now, in this eleventh installment, I will provide a comprehensive account of the Sangili Mandapam.

 The term "Sangili" in Tamil means chain.
 Just like a chain that connects two parts, the Sangili mandapa serves as a link between two distinct temples, namely the Kantimati temple and the Nellaiyappar temple.
 As a result, these temples have merged into one, known as the Kantimati sameta Nellaiyappar temple.
 Sangili Mandapam was constructed in 1647 CE by Vadamalaiyappa Pillai, who served as the Viceroy of Tirunelveli under the Madurai Nayakas.
 He was a devout follower of Lord Subramanya and made significant contributions to the Tiruchendur Murugan temple and several other Murugan shrines in Tirunelveli.